LalitKumar234/Social-Post-Generator/README.md

 ### Fake social media post generator

 Clone the repo and install all the dependencies by just typing npm install.
 Try experimenting with this project and add more functionality to it.
-Make sure to follow me on Instagram and my Instagram handle @frontendedy.
+Make sure to follow me on Instagram, my Instagram handle is @frontendedy.
 Give this repo a star and share this repo with your friends.

 Live link: https://social-post-generator.vercel.app/